 Our capital requirements have historically been financed with cash flows from operations, proceeds from issuances of our debt and common equity securities, borrowings under our credit facilities and cash received from the sale of assets.
-We require capital to fund on-going operations, vessel construction, retrofit or conversion, acquisitions, vessel recertifications, discretionary capital expenditures and debt service.
-The nature of our capital requirements and the types of our financing sources are not expected to change significantly during 2010.
-While we have deferred required drydockings of our stacked vessels, we will be required to conduct any deferred drydockings prior to such vessels returning to service.
+We require capital to fund on-going operations, vessel construction, retrofit or conversion projects, acquisitions, vessel recertifications, discretionary capital expenditures and debt service.
+The nature of our capital requirements and the types of our financing sources are not expected to change significantly throughout 2011.
+While we have postponed required drydockings for some of our stacked vessels, we will be required to conduct any deferred drydockings prior to such vessels returning to service.
 The drydocking funds required to recertify currently stacked vessels will be dependent upon vessel class, certification requirements and the timing and sustainability of any market recovery.

-With the failures of several large banks in the latter-half of 2008, and resulting tight credit conditions, we have reviewed all of our debt agreements as well as our liquidity position and projected future cash needs.
+We have reviewed all of our debt agreements as well as our liquidity position and projected future cash needs.
 Despite volatility in financial and commodity markets, we remain confident in our current financial position, the strength of our balance sheet and the short- and long-term viability of our business model.
 To date, our liquidity has not been materially impacted and we do not expect that it will be materially impacted in the near-future due to such volatility.
-We believe that our cash on-hand, projected operating cash flow and recently amended revolver capacity will be more than sufficient to operate the Company, complete our remaining newbuild programs and meet our other commitments for the foreseeable future.
+We believe that our cash on-hand, projected operating cash flow and available borrowing capacity under our recently amended revolving credit facility will be more than sufficient to operate the Company, while we reposition vessels to alternative markets and/or await the resumption of drilling activities in the GoM.

-Although we expect to continue generating positive working capital through our operations, events beyond our control, such as declines in expenditures for exploration, development and production activity, mild winter conditions or any extended reduction in domestic consumption of refined petroleum products and other reasons discussed under "Forward Looking Statements" on page 1 and the Risk Factors stated in Item 1A of this Annual Report on Form 10-K, may affect our financial condition or results of operations.
+Although we expect to continue generating positive working capital through our operations, events beyond our control, such as an extended delay in returning to normal operating conditions following the de facto regulatory moratorium in the GoM, declines in expenditures for exploration, development and production activity, mild winter conditions or any extended reduction in domestic consumption of refined petroleum products and other reasons discussed under "Forward Looking Statements" on page 1 and the Risk Factors stated in Item 1A of this Annual Report on Form 10-K, may affect our financial condition or results of operations.
 None of our debt instruments mature any sooner than March 2013.
-Depending on the market demand for our vessels and other growth opportunities that may arise, we may require additional debt or equity financing.
-It is possible that, due to events beyond our control, should such need for additional financing arise, we may not be able to access the capital markets on attractive terms at that time.
+Depending on the market demand for our vessels, long-term debt maturities and other growth opportunities that may arise, we may require additional debt or equity financing.
+We currently expect to generate sufficient cash to re-pay our long-term debt upon maturity.
+However, it is possible that, due to events beyond our control, including those described in our Risk Factors, should such need for additional financing arise, we may not be able to access the capital markets on attractive terms at that time or otherwise obtain sufficient capital to meet our maturing debt obligations or finance growth opportunities that may arise.
 We will continue to closely monitor our liquidity position, as well as the state of the global capital and credit markets.